ashleyychu/recipes/README.md

-# How to Predict Recipe Popularity on Food.com
+# How to Predict Recipe Ratings on Food.com

 By: Feiwei Peng and Ashley Chu